ABOUT office of regional ARCHITECTure

 Natalia Hall – Practice Manager

-Natalia started working at Office of Regional Architecture in May 2017.
-She enjoys watching the transformation of buildings as they become revitalised through Rosalie’s work, whilst keeping their original heritage alive.
+Natalia started working at the Office of Regional Architecture in May 2017.
+She enjoys watching the transformation of buildings as they become revitalised through the work of ORA’s architects, whilst preserving their heritage and cultural significance.

 Alexandra Mackenzie – Project Architect